dfinity/ic-staking-documentation/docs/7-faq/7-2-checklist-of-confidence.md

 ## 1. Seed phrase and private keys setup

-Goal: Show that you can generate the same private key from the same seed phrase
+Goal: Show that you can generate the same private key from the same seed phrase and that you can recover the private key.

 **1.1 [ ] Generate a `seed phrase` in `seed.txt`.**